Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer: Simulation studies

-An advantage of the proposed methods over the alternatives is that they enable the selection of informative features.
-The inference about informative vs.\ noisy OTUs is based on the marginal posterior distribution of the latent indicator $\boldsymbol{\gamma}$, which is estimated from the selection frequencies in the MCMC output \citep{KimTade06}.
+An advantage of the proposed methods over existing alternatives is that they enable the selection of informative features.
+The inference about informative vs.\ noisy features is based on the marginal posterior distribution of the latent indicator $\boldsymbol{\gamma}$, which is estimated from the selection frequencies in the MCMC output \citep{KimTade06}.
 It is worth mentioning that $\Psi$ and $\Lambda$ contain OTUs with low abundance, whose effects are negligible compared with the simulation noise.
-To set a meaningful goal for selection, we consider the $37$ high abundance OTUs which differ across groups, from among the $197$ high abundance OTUs in the dataset, as the true discriminatory features, where ``high abundance" is defined as marginal abundance greater than $0.001$.
-As shown in Figure \ref{randAUC} (c), the AUCs of the ROC curves suggest that MFMDM's selections are successful even when the Rand index is low.
-The decrease in the AUC for Scenario 5 is due to the fact that the larger separation enables detection of informative OTUs that are below $0.001$, which reduces the specificity.
+To set a meaningful goal for selection, we consider the $37$ high abundance OTUs that differ across groups, from among the $197$ high abundance OTUs in the dataset, as the true discriminatory features, where ``high abundance" is defined as marginal abundance greater than $0.001$.
+For more details regarding feature selection under different thresholds, readers can refer to Supplementary Material Figure S9.
+As shown in Figure \ref{randAUC} (c), the area under the curve (AUC) values for the receiver operating curve (ROC) describing the accuracy of feature selection suggest that MFMDM's selections are successful even when the Rand index is low.
+To provide intuition for this result, we note that achieving a high Rand index is a more challenging task than identifying influential features.
+To give an extreme example, the true cluster assignment is: two clusters with 15 observations each, however, the clustering algorithm concludes that there are two clusters, one with one observation while the other has 29 observations.
+The Rand index in this example is 0, but the features that separate one observation from the rest can still be the correct features that distinguish the two true clusters.
+The decrease in the AUC for Scenario 5 is due to the fact that the larger separation enables detection of informative OTUs that have marginal abundance below $0.001$, reducing the specificity.
+For five simulation scenarios, we show the ROC curves generated by varying the threshold on the posterior probability of feature inclusion of the 200 datasets in Supplementary Material Figure S10.
 These results show that the proposed method is able to accurately recover the informative features.